risk-first/website/Executive-Summary.md

 **One assertion of [Risk-First](Home) therefore, is that every action you take on a project is to mitigate some risk.  **

-3. We can break down and analyse risks on a project methodically
+3. We Can Break Down and Analyse Risks on a Project Methodically

 Although risk is usually complicated and messy, other industries have found value in breaking down the types of risks that affect them and addressing them individually.
 For example:
 - In manufacturing, _tolerances_ allow for calculating the likelihood of defects in production.